basic building blocks

 construction

-of the context. org.netbeans.html:ko4j
+of the context. org.netbeans.html:ko4j module's implementation

 offers ko4j, xhr and websocket identifiers